sixtyandme logo

 What’s Ornitherapy?

-Now there’s a new memoir that promotes birdwatching as healing.
+Tthere’s a memoir that promotes birdwatching as healing.
 Holly Merkes’ Ornitherapy: For your Mind, Body and Soul is the story of how her birdwatching helped her beat an aggressive breast cancer.
 In a 1979 article in the British Journal of Medicine, Dr. A.F.
 Cox stated that birdwatching was an effective tranquilizer.

 Merkes believes that being intentional, in the moment while birding, slows down our minds.
 That means not racing to look the species up in your bird book or scrambling for the best shot on your camera or phone.
 As a type A overthinking former librarian, I love that idea!
 Nothing to prove, no new knowledge to acquire.
 Just enjoying the little creatures you see.